BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.12 - 18 Jan 2020 =
+* Fixed the message for the required gdpr form element.
+* Added a $form_slug parameter to hook filter where the form elements are added to JS.
+* Fixed an issue related with the shortcode to output the form and a hide element echo out of the context.
+* Fixed the auto-generate content option for the textarea form element.
+* Added a helper class to handled mail utf8 encoding.
+* Added a test option to try the Form Notifications.
+* Added a hook filter (`buddyforms_test_email`) to change the test email receiver.
+* Added a hook to change the Redirect.. string after a form is submit with ajax.
+* Fixed the auto generate option for the form elements post excerpt, post title, textarea and post content.
+* Fixed the styles for the date form element * Improved the date format validation for the date form element.
+* Added invalid format error message option to the Date Form Element.

 = 2.5.11 - 18 Jan 2020 =
 * Fixed the validation issue when the form not have any invalid fields.
 * Added a hook to extend the form classes.